kubevirt/community/design-proposals/mass_machine_type_transition.md

 ```
 where `pc-q35-rhel9.2.0` is the latest machine type version.

-Along with machine types being in the format `pc-q35-rhelx.x.x`, a VM may have a machine type of `q35`, an alias for the current latest machine type version *at the time the VM is started*.
+Along with machine types being in the format `pc-q35-rhelx.x.x`, a VM may have
+a machine type of `q35`, an alias for the current latest machine type *at the time the VM is started*.

 For example, this VM:
 ```yaml